How to Become a More Confident Yoga Teacher with a Yoga Cues List

 So, is using a yoga class script or a yoga cues list ‘cheating’ as a new yoga teacher?
 Not for me.
 For me this wasn’t a crutch but a powerful tool to get me over that initial fear and the lack of confidence.

-Yoga teacher training had been my foundation, and this was the unique resource I had created out of it in order to propel me forward in my teaching.
+Yoga teacher training had provided a solid foundation, but I still found that having a yoga class script was so powerful in helping me build my confidence at a deeper level.
+This was the unique resource I had created out of yoga teacher training in order to propel me forward in my teaching.

 Are you curious about trying a yoga script but not sure where to start?